Quas1Dev/QuasiDev/categories/_batch/variáveis-de-ambiente.md

 ## O que significa "variável" e "ambiente"?

-Environment block: memory store where programas may store a set of strings in the form nome=valor.

-Null-terminated block of null-terminated strings.
-Each string is on the form

-Environment (also colled Master Environment Block): area of the memory used by DOS to store data related to ongoing activity.

-Master environment: all I know is that we save environment variables there when using setx command.

-Process Environment block: is a data structure in the Windows NT operating system family.

-Dizer que é um espaço implica em uma delimitação clara.
-Parece que o limite do bloco não é uma quantidade de bits, mas por dois bytes null

 Each process has an environment block associated with it.The environment block consists of a null-terminated block of null-terminated strings (meaning therearetwo null bytes at theend of the block), whereeach string is in theform:

 Um espaço na memória principal do computador que é usado para armazenar dados e informações.
 Geralmente, esses dados e informações são sobre alguma configuração do sistema operacional, do hardware do computador em si, e os softwares que estão instalados nele.
 Considere que o hardware, sistema operacional e os softwares instalados constituem o ambiente para um programa em execução, e o espaço denominado ambiente guarda dados e informações associadas a esse ambiente,